*** Israel Palestine Arabs Six Days War 6 Days War

 U.S. Policy

 The Eisenhower Administration in the 1950s sought to achieve a balance in the Israeli-Arab conflict based on the assumption that if no country had an advantage, there would be no resumption of fighting.
 The tripartite U.S.-British-French declaration established the policy of not making arms sales to either side.
-The Kennedy and Johnson Administratioin continued this policy.
-Nasser after the War attempted to explain the Egyptian defeat by perpretrating the lie that the Egyptian Air Force was attacked by the 6th Fleet which was deployed in the Mediterranean.
+The Kennedy and Johnson Administration continued this policy.
+Nasser after the War attempted to explain the Egyptian defeat by perpetrating the lie that the Egyptian Air Force was attacked by the American 6th Fleet which was deployed in the Mediterranean.
 This lie is still widely believed in Egypt.
 Actually U.S. policy at the time was not at all committed to the defense of Israel.
 The U.S. Defense Department reportedly secretly drew up operational plans for a military confrontation with the Israel Defense Forces to prevent Israel from occupying territory in Arab countries, especially Egypt.
 As the crisis developed in May-June 1967, the plan developed by the Defense Department planners involved an attack on Israel in the event it initiated a war with the Arabs.
 The military plan involved using air attacks, paratroopers, and Marines to stop IDF armored spearheads in the Sinai.
 This was during the peak of the Viet Nam War.
 The U.S. military prepared many such contingency plans.
 We are not sure if there was a similar plan prepared if the Arabs attacked.
-The primary American effort at the time to defuse the situation was a diplomativ effort to organize an international convoy to break the Egyptian blockade by sending ships through the Straits of Tiran, suposedly defusing the situation.
+The primary American effort at the time to defuse the situation was a diplomatic effort to organize an international convoy to break the Egyptian blockade by sending ships through the Straits of Tiran, supposedly defusing the situation.
 The plan was code-named Regatta and 26 countries were asked to contribute ships.
 Congress and 24 of the countries invited rejected the plan.

 Arab Public Pronouncements